 Benjamin Asare Vienna Robbery Allegations: GFA, Hearts of Oak Set the Record Straight

-- The Ghana Football Association and Hearts of Oak have moved swiftly to set the record straight on the 'spurious' allegations circulating about Benjamin Asare
+- The Ghana Football Association and Hearts of Oak have moved to set the record straight on the 'spurious' allegations circulating about Benjamin Asare

 - The claims are believed to have emerged in the wake of the robbery incident that rocked the Black Stars camp in Vienna ahead of the clash with Austria